 - how the insects have developed immunity to the viruses they carry.

 In addition our scientists are using complex algorithms to predict where mosquitoes might invade and how our resources may be best deployed to fight them.
-They are also undertaking scoping projects to assess new and innovative approaches to mosquito control.
+They are also undertaking projects to assess new and innovative approaches to mosquito control.